The Granger family sailing into Sydney Harbour

 Sydney

-We leave early for the ten hour sail, and make it between the heads by mid-afternoon.
-We’ve logged 12,816 miles since leaving Hampton, Virginia, and have seen a lot of different sailing conditions.
-Nothing could have prepared us for Sydney.
-New York isn’t even close when it comes to the number of boats.
-We were in New York in the fall, when other things become more important.
-We are entering Sydney in the spring, and everybody is itching to get on the water.
-There’s a cruise ship, a lot of ferries, tour boats, sailboats, powerboats, fishing boats, canoes, kayaks, tugs with barges, airplanes with banners, helicopters, and a general sense of celebratory confusion.
-The excitement on Faith elevates with every minute now that we’re in the harbour.
+We leave early for the ten-hour sail, and make it between the heads—promontories marking the harbour entrance—by mid-afternoon.
+In many miles and many different sailing conditions since leaving Hampton, Virginia, nothing prepared us for Sydney.
+New York doesn’t come close in the amount of on-the-water traffic.
+We were in New York in the fall, when other things are more important.
+We’re now in Sydney in the spring, and everybody is flocking to the water: a cruise ship, a number of ferries, tour boats, sailboats, powerboats, fishing boats, canoes, kayaks, tugs with barges, airplanes with banners, and helicopters—all in an aura of celebratory confusion.
+As we round Bradley’s Head, the Sydney skyline unfolds.
+Modern skyscrapers, glass and steel, and now the Opera House, and the Harbour Bridge.
+Many experiences in life are made better when shared with other people—it’s good to share the excitement of Sydney Harbour with Carl, Maggie and Maddie. (page 77-78)

 Emily reeling in a fish in Great Barrier Reef, Australia